R0PPER/Personal-Website-CV-/README.md

 # tsuru
-tsuru website
+Tsuru's Website

-Pagepiling Site
+{Pagepiling Site}

-If you are looking to use that kind of effect do think about using fullPage one. <br>
+-If you are looking to use that kind of effect do think about using fullPage one. <br>
-im just learning here how to deal with problems and bugs along the way
+-im just learning here how to deal with problems and bugs along the way